flagpole-sys-eng/pybullet_sim/README.md

 # Controller Simulation GUI

-This project provides a graphical user interface (GUI) for simulating and visualizing the performance of different control strategies on a dynamic system.
+This project provides a GUI for simulating and visualizing the performance of different control strategies on a dynamic system.
 The GUI supports four types of controllers:

 - **PID**
 - **Pole Placement**